Fujifilm X100F vs Nikon D5500

 - More heavily discounted: Has been around for much longer (launched in January 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the D5500 comes out slightly ahead of the X100F (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X100F and the Nikon D5500 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.